 We all know the look of a flawlessly curated living space—or if you can’t conjure one to mind, here’s a pretty good example.
 You can feel the minute you step inside that everything in your vicinity has a home, and every element has been carefully considered.
 Whether you’re a minimalist or lean towards the eccentric, finding your happy medium is necessary for not only creating a visually stimulating room but to ensure your home is utilitarian in your everyday life.

 You too can be the owner of such an impact-inducing abode in just a few easy steps.
-But first let’s get familiar with the pitfalls of over-decorating from some of our go-to interior designers, and how they themselves would fix such hefty décor mishaps.
-Think of this as your gateway into spring cleaning.
+But first, let’s get familiar with the pitfalls of over-decorating from some of our go-to interior designers, and how they themselves would fix such hefty décor mishaps.
 Read on to find out the signs of over-decorating and how to fix them.